 Recommended: Pletscher ESGE Zoom Adjustable (18kg capacity, $23 on Amazon), Ursus King 79 (35kg capacity) or Pletscher Optima Flex (50kg capacity)

 Double Leg Kickstands

 These stands are typically the best option for front-loaded bikes, as well as tandems.
 For the best stability, the rear wheel should lift off the ground rather than the front; you can achieve this with a heavy front load relative to your rear.
-Try not to exceed the weight limit on a double leg stands because they tend to be a little more prone to breaking.
-Double leg stands also have a narrow stance, so the location where you deploy the stand should ideally be flat, and your panniers should be as evenly balanced as possible.
+You may need to cut the legs down a little so that your rear wheel isn’t more than a few centimetres from the ground.
+Try not to exceed the weight limit on a double leg stands because they do tend to be a little more prone to breaking than the other stand options.
+Double leg stands have a narrow stance, so the location where you deploy the stand should ideally be flat, and your panniers should be as evenly balanced as possible.
 A side-benefit to double leg kickstands is that they make a great repair stand for tuning your gears!

 Recommended: Pletscher ESGE Twin (25kg Capacity, $42 on Amazon) or Ursus Jumbo 80 (80kg Capacity)

 Other Bike Stands

 These tentpole-esque stands get rave reviews.
 They’re stable and ultra lightweight.
 I’ve spent a fair bit of time playing around with them and they do work effectively.
 I do find the assembly and disassembly to be a little inconvenient when compared to a spring-loaded kickstand, however.
 Still a great option if you don’t have a centre kickstand plate or room in your rear triangle for an adjustable rear kickstand.

 After years of condemning kickstands fitted to Surly LHT and Disc Trucker frames, Surly started manufacturing kickstand plates to fit centre kickstands.